Frequently asked questions:

 What would happen to Kjer Theatre and Haas Fine Arts Center?

 Haas Fine Arts Center, UW-Eau Claire’s primary arts facility, would continue in that capacity.
 Existing performance venues (Gantner Concert Hall, Riverside Theatre and Phillips Recital Hall) will remain.
 Kjer Theatre productions and related academic/support functions would be moved to the community arts center.
 Select music and theatre arts ensemble rehearsal spaces and performances, as well as select university Artists Series and Forum presentations, would relocate to the community arts center as well.
 In addition, select fine arts studios and gallery space would be developed in the community arts center to replace inadequate facilities currently housed in Haas Fine Arts Center and create additional medium-appropriate space.
 Kjer Theatre would be demolished.
-After the community arts center is constructed, UW-Eau Claire would seek funds from the UW System Board of Regents to remodel and refurbish Haas Fine Arts Center to best serve academic programs that remain housed there.
+After the community arts center is constructed, UW-Eau Claire would seek state funds to remodel and refurbish Haas Fine Arts Center to best serve academic programs that remain housed there.